-Formerly known as Ohio Parents for Drug Free Youth, Drug-Free Action Alliance focuses on bringing people, groups and resources together to prevent substance abuse.
+Formerly known as Drug-Free Action Alliance, Prevention Action Alliance focuses on bringing people, groups and resources together to prevent substance abuse.
 This statewide prevention organization is one of Ohio's leading resources for helping communities prevent the abuse of alcohol and use of other drugs.

 The funds were used to support local projects and to develop a statewide media campaign, titled "Parents Who Host, Lose The Most".